ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/nginx/installation.md

 ```
 Manually replace `$releasever` with either 5 (for 5.x), 6 (for 6.x), or 7 (for 7.x)depending upon your OS version.

-Now we can install Nginx:
+Now we can install NGINX:

 ```console
 yum install nginx